AxonIQ/reference-guide/part3/event-processing.md

 ----------------
 Event Handlers define the business logic to be performed when an Event is received.
 Event Processors are the components that take care of the technical aspects of that processing.
 They start a Unit of Work and possibly a transaction, but also ensure that correlation data can be correctly attached to all messages created during Event processing.

-Event Processors come in roughly two forms: Subscribing and Tracking. he Subscribing processors subscribe themselves to a source of Events and are invoked by the thread managed by the publishing mechanism.
-Tracking Processors, on the other hand, pull their messages from a source using a thread that it manages itself.
+Event Processors come in roughly two forms: Subscribing and Tracking.
+The Subscribing Event Processors subscribe themselves to a source of Events and are invoked by the thread managed by the publishing mechanism.
+Tracking Event Processors, on the other hand, pull their messages from a source using a thread that it manages itself.

 ### Assigning handlers to processors